 What Exactly is Divergence Trading?

 When you think of divergence trading, think in terms of higher highs and lower lows.

-When price is making higher highs, you would expect the oscillator to also be making higher highs.
-And vice versa… If price is making lower lows, you’d expect the oscillator to make lower lows, as well.
+When the price is making higher highs, you would expect the oscillator to also be making higher highs.
+And vice versa… If the price is making lower lows, you’d expect the oscillator to make lower lows, as well.

-If they are not in sync, price and the oscillator are diverging from one another — and that’s why it’s called divergence trading.
+If they are not in sync, the price and the oscillator are diverging from one another — and that’s why it’s called divergence trading.

 It can be very profitable to find divergences because they are often indicative of the top or bottom of a trend.
 When traded correctly, it can mean that you get in a trade at the very best price.
 That is what everyone dreams of, and that is exactly what you can pull off when you work on this just right.

 Price and momentum tend to move hand and hand quite nicely with one another.
 When you see that they are diverging from each other for any reason, this may be a sign that you need to get in on a trade and make some money.